ByzantineProcess/Kazoo/README.md

 Anyone with half a day's experience in Inspect Element can get a nickname over 15 characters.

 Simply remove the `max-length="15"` tag in the nickname textbox HTML.

+later found the same thing works for jackbox games as well, will add soon:tm: